-Zelenka et al. (1999) analysed the actual accuracy of satellite estimations of hourly SSI.
+Zelenka et al. (1999) analysed the actual accuracy of satellite estimations of hourly SSI as derived from MSG.
 They suggest that for a relative deviation of 23% (root mean square error) between ground measurements and satellite estimations, only half of it is due to the estimation method itself.
 The difference comes from: